IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 - confirm http://localhost:8080 is up
 - If you want to set some dataset-specific facets, go to the root dataverse (or any dataverse; the selections can be inherited) and click "General Information" and make choices under "Select Facets".
 There is a ticket to automate this: https://github.com/IQSS/dataverse/issues/619

+You may also find https://github.com/IQSS/dataverse/blob/develop/scripts/deploy/phoenix.dataverse.org/deploy and related scripts interesting because they demonstrate how we have at least partially automated the process of tearing down a Dataverse installation and having it rise again, hence the name "phoenix."
+See also "Fresh Reinstall" in the :doc:`/installation/installation-main` section of the Installation Guide.

 Shibboleth and OAuth
 --------------------

 If you are working on anything related to users, please keep in mind that your changes will likely affect Shibboleth and OAuth users.
+For some background on user accounts in Dataverse, see "Auth Modes: Local vs. Remote vs. Both" in the :doc:`/installation/config` section of the Installation Guide.

 Rather than setting up Shibboleth on your laptop, developers are advised to simply add a value to their database to enable Shibboleth "dev mode" like this:

 ``curl http://localhost:8080/api/admin/settings/:DebugShibAccountType -X PUT -d RANDOM``